What is Swindon Fringe Festival?

 How are the shows/acts selected?

 Jelly-wrestling battles.
 We wish!
 We do our homework, like good boys and girls, and read all the applications individually, then meet up to discuss them all in turn.
 Quality of the show is always our top consideration.
 So although we have an eye on which shows might attract the biggest audiences, we’ll still pick ‘niche’ shows which might attach a smaller audience if they sound great quality.
 Or if it will attract an audience we’re not currently reaching.
 There are some slots which are genre-specific, for example weekend mornings are for kids shows, weekend evenings tend to be for comedy, but it's not set in stone.
 Other than that, all slots are up for grabs.

 What will it cost me?

 We’re an open access festival, so it costs nothing to enter a show.
 By not charging artists to enter the Fringe, we aim to remove much of the financial burden from companies.
 As practitioners ourselves, we understand the challenges and financial and logistical pressures of putting on shows, so we do what we can to minimise that for the artists we book.

-To try and limit drop-outs, we ask performing companies to sign a contract once they’ve been formally added to the programme, and pay a £50 holding deposit.
-This is returned to you within seven days of your performance.
+To try and limit drop-outs, we ask companies to sign a contract once they’ve been formally added to the programme, and pay a £50 holding deposit at the contract stage.
+Deposits will only be retained if you pull your show out of the Fringe after 1st May 2020 when the Festival programme is ready for printing.
+Otherwise, it's returned to you within 10 days of your show.